 Unlike other states where access is limited, Pennsylvania courts have held that the defense has a right to know not only the identity of a confidential informant but that they should have access to their entire police file.
 The defense may be entitled to know if the CI has provided credible or reliable information in the past and what the results of those cases have been.

 Moreover, identification by the informant may become an issue.
-Many times police will use an informant to make a drug purchase inside a house or vehicle.
+Many times police will use an informer to make a drug purchase inside a house or vehicle.
 The informant may be the only witness to the purchase itself.

-A viable defense to a charge of possession with the intent to distribute (PWID) of simple drug possession may lie in the informant providing information to the defense that he bought the drugs from someone else.
+A viable defense to a charge of possession with intent to distribute (PWID) of simple drug possession may lie in the informant providing information to the defense that he bought the drugs from someone else.

 So much of the state's case can hinge on the testimony of a confidential informant.
 And so many cases are drug-related.
 The number of informants has exploded in the past few decades.
 A 60 Minutes story estimates that 100,000 people are currently working for law enforcement as confidential informants.
 The main reason is the tough mandatory minimum sentences introduced in the 1980s for even relatively minor drug crimes.